Automated HDR real estate photography processing multiple images with AI-powered editing

 Reference architecture for an HDR SaaS in 2026

-The shape of a defensible automated HDR real estate photography platform has converged.
+The shape of a defensible real estate photo editing platform has converged.
 The components are less about clever code and more about sane boundaries.

 Edge ingest.
-A Cloudflare Worker or CloudFront function accepts multi-part uploads, extracts EXIF, writes originals to S3 with content-addressed keys, and enqueues a job to SQS / Cloud Tasks.
-Keep this stateless and cheap — the ingest layer must survive a 20× spike when a national agency uploads on Friday evening.
+A Cloudflare Worker or CloudFront function accepts multi-part uploads, extracts EXIF, writes originals to S3 with content-addressed keys, and enqueues a job to SQS or Cloud Tasks.
+Keep it stateless and cheap: the ingest layer has to survive a 20× spike when a national agency uploads on Friday evening.

 Job orchestrator.
 Temporal, AWS Step Functions, or a lean Python worker against Redis streams.
 Each job walks the eight stages with explicit checkpoints so a Stage 4 GPU crash does not redo Stage 1 ingest.

 Model runtime.
 Run inference on NVIDIA L4 or T4 GPUs through Triton or TorchServe.
-Batch window-pull and tone-mapping passes together to amortize GPU warm-up; aim for 80%+ GPU utilization or your cost per image balloons.
-At typical prices (~$0.70/hour for an L4 on GCP), a well-packed fleet delivers tone mapping at $0.03–$0.05 per image.
+Batch window-pull and tone-mapping passes together to amortize GPU warm-up, and aim for 80%+ GPU usage or your cost per image balloons.
+At current GCP GPU pricing (roughly $0.70/hour for an L4), a well-packed fleet delivers tone mapping at $0.03–$0.05 per image.

 Human QC panel.
 A lightweight Next.js app with a Kanban of flagged images, keyboard shortcuts for approve/reject/retouch, and an audit log.
 The QC panel is where you operationalize quality; skimp on it and you ship ghosts.

-Delivery & integrations.
-Signed S3 URLs, a webhook dispatcher, first-class Dropbox/Google Drive sync, a Lightroom plugin, and an MLS-friendly XML feed.
-For prop-tech partners, expose a REST API with OAuth and usage-metered billing via Stripe.
+Delivery and integrations.
+Signed S3 URLs, a webhook dispatcher, first-class Dropbox/Google Drive sync, a Lightroom plugin, and an MLS-friendly feed.
+For proptech partners, expose a REST API with OAuth and usage-metered billing via Stripe.

 Observability.
-Track p50/p95 end-to-end latency, per-stage error rates, GPU utilization, and a “quality proxy” score per job.
-The single metric most HDR SaaS founders ignore is the quality-proxy distribution over time; it drifts silently as the model ages against new device sensors.
+Track p50/p95 end-to-end latency, per-stage error rates, GPU usage, and a quality-proxy score per job.
+The metric most HDR SaaS founders ignore is the quality-proxy distribution over time; it drifts silently as the model ages against new device sensors.

 Cost model: what a finished HDR image actually costs you

-Real founders care about one number: gross margin per image at steady-state volume.
-Here is the model we build with clients.
-All figures are 2026 on-demand prices on US-East AWS/GCP.
+Founders care about one number: gross margin per image at steady-state volume.
+Here is the model we build with clients, using 2026 on-demand prices on US-East AWS/GCP.

 COGS stack at 50,000 images / month